AssiKalle/Backbone_ThIWert/Projekt_Bericht.md

 3. Validation

 ## 1. Introduction:
-Das [Thüringer Innovationszentrum für Wertstoffe (ThIWert)](https://www.hs-nordhausen.de/forschung/thiwert/) is a partner of Thuringian industry and commerce and also of regional and supra-regional research institutions, colleges and universities, funded by the Free State of Thuringia and is co-financed by the European Regional Development Fund (ERDF).
-There should be Internet service provided for ThIWert building in Nordhausen by individual ISP, however we want to provide a Backbone LAN network between Hochschule Nordhausen and ThIWert building for better distributed LAN Network, which presumably lower the cost for separated individual network control and configuration and increase as well as maintain the reliable highspeed Internet.
+The [Thüringer Innovationszentrum für Wertstoffe (ThIWert)](https://www.hs-nordhausen.de/forschung/thiwert/) is a partner of Thuringian industry and commerce and also of regional and supra-regional research institutions, colleges and universities, funded by the Free State of Thuringia and is co-financed by the European Regional Development Fund (ERDF).
+There should be Internet service provided for ThIWert building by individual ISP, however being a part of Hochschule Nordhausen, it is neccessary that ThIWert connects directly to Campus and is able to use the Internet through Campus's server.

 ## 2. Planning:
-**1. Goal:**
 The goal for this project is to create a stable, highspeed internet connection between the HS-Nordhausen and the ThIWert.

-***1.1.
-Conditions and requirements:***
+**1. Conditions and requirements:**
-1.1.1.
+1.1.
 Main consideration:
 - Location:

 | Mounting location | Campus Nordhausen | ThIWert |